eric-ideas/eric-ideas.github.io/_projects/Price_Fixing.md

 ## Abstract

 This paper compares two distinct cases of price coordination in Canada: private cartel activity in the bread industry and government-sanctioned supply management in the dairy sector.
-While *“bread cartel’s dominant pricing is trivial compared to legalized dairy control”*:contentReference[oaicite:0]{index=0}, we argue that the dairy market demonstrates a political inevitability rooted in repeated game dynamics between government and farmers.
+While *“bread cartel’s dominant pricing is trivial compared to legalized dairy control”*, we argue that the dairy market demonstrates a political inevitability rooted in repeated game dynamics between government and farmers.
 We show that the current structure of dairy supply management is a **stable political equilibrium**, resistant to policy removal, while bread cartels operate as unstable and unlawful market distortions.
 Through game-theoretic modeling, welfare analysis, and evidence from Canadian policy, we conclude that dairy supply management, though legal, causes **greater long-run harm to innovation, consumer surplus, and efficiency** than private bread cartels.

 ---

 ## 🔗 Download
 [Click here to download the full PDF](/assets/pdf/Price_Fixing.pdf)

-# Price Fixing: A Microeconomic Comparative Assessment Between Canadian Cartel Bread Industry and Supply-Managed Dairy Industry

 ## 📄 View Paper
 <iframe